-The term "biocompatible", as used herein, refers to any 55 material does not elicit a substantial detrimental response in the host.
+The term "biocompatible", as used herein, refers to any material does not elicit a substantial detrimental response in 65 the host.
 There is always concern, when a foreign object is introduced into a living body, that the object will induce an immune reaction, such as an inflammatory response that will have negative effects on the host.
-In the context of this 60 invention, biocompatibility is evaluated according to the application for which it was designed: for example; a bandage is regarded a biocompatible with the skin, whereas an implanted medical device is regarded as biocompatible with the internal tissues of the body.
-Preferably, biocompatible and biostable materials.
+In the context of this invention, biocompatiblity is evaluated according to the application for which it was designed: for example; a bandage is regarded a biocompatible with the skin, whereas an implanted medical device is regarded as biocompatible with the internal tissues of the body.
+Preferably, biocompatible materials include, but are not limited to, biodegradable and biostable materials.